OwenDa/portfolio-3/README.md

     if qty < 5:
         raise ValueError(f"{error_dict['subject_qty']}")`

 Achieving the desired result required a good deal of trial and error with various methods.
-While numbers such as "2.3" were caught by the the `non-numberic_detected` error check, the goal was to provide a more specific message to the user.
+While numbers such as "2.3" were caught by the `non-numberic_detected` error check, the goal was to provide a more specific message to the user.
 The sequencing of the solution above requires consideration of the variable's type at each stage of the code.

     `  # Variable (qty) begins as string input if qty == "":